A Bayesian Model of Dose-Response for Cancer Drug Studies: Introduction

-\Cref{fig:example} shows data from a cancer drug discovery study \citep{lee:etal:2018:gbm-organoids-drug-response}.
-Each panel illustrates the interaction of one type of drug with one type of tumor (organoid cell line).
+\Cref{fig:example} shows data from the landscape study.
+Each panel illustrates the interaction of one type of drug with one organoid sample.
 The gray points are the results of a set of experiments, each set with $2$ replicates measured at $7$ different doses.
-The inferential goal is to use the observations (gray points) to predict the true dose-response curves.
-The predictions---the orange lines and uncertainty bands---come from a dose-response model built on top of Bayesian tensor filtering (BTF), the method we propose in this paper.
+The goal is to use the observations (gray points) to infer the true dose-response curves.
+The predictions---the orange lines and uncertainty bands---come from the Bayesian dose-response model we propose in this paper; each of the $9$ panels in \cref{fig:example} were held out from the model at fitting time.

-Notice there is relational structure in the outcomes: each drug has similar effects on each tumor.
-Thus, we treat predictive modeling of dose-response as a factorization problem.
-The relational structure in the data arises because tumors share latent molecular attributes, such as genomic mutations, and drugs share latent pharmaceutical attributes, such as chemical structures.
-In each experiment, tumor and drug attributes interact, creating the shared patterns of dose-response.
+Notice there is structure in the outcomes: each drug has similar effects on each organoid.
+Thus, we treat modeling of dose-response as a factorization problem.
+The structure in the data arises because organoids share latent molecular attributes, such as genomic mutations, and drugs share latent pharmaceutical attributes, such as chemical structures.
+In each experiment, organoid and drug attributes interact, creating the shared patterns of dose-response.

 While traditional factorization considers a matrix of scalars, the entries of this matrix are latent dose-response curves subsampled at different doses.
-To model such curves, we model drug attributes as changing functions of dose.
-While the effects usually vary smoothly, there are occasional sharp jumps, such as between the sixth and seventh dose levels of drug $1$.
+To model such curves, we model drug attributes as evolving with the dose level.
+While the effects usually vary smoothly between dose levels, there are occasional sharp jumps, such as between the final two dose levels of drug $1$.
 Capturing latent structure in dose-response curves requires handling this type of non-stationarity.

-As a final wrinkle, depending on the drugs being tested, equipment being used, or samples under study, the types of observations will change.
-Some studies may generate count data for the number of cells surviving; others measure a real-valued metric of cell health or survival.
-In the case of cancer, drugs are chosen that will only kill cells, not facilitate growth; effects in these curves are therefore upper bounded.
-All of these complexities mean that good models of dose-response curves must handle many different likelihoods and allow the scientist to encode biological constraints on parameter values.

-Bayesian tensor filtering (BTF) is a probabilistic method for functional matrix factorization that handles these special properties of data about dose-response curves.
-BTF uses structured shrinkage priors that encourage smoothness in the estimated functions; it is locally adaptive, enabling the functions to make sharp jumps when the data calls for it; and it can accommodate any likelihood function.
-We derive efficient MCMC inference methods for BTF: specialized inference for Gaussian and binomial likelihoods, and a new inference method called generalized analytic slice sampling (GASS), for more general likelihoods.
-BTF enables us to develop a new state-of-the-art method for dose-response modeling in cancer drug studies.